digitaldave0/ML_learning/README.md

 - Nearest neighbour
 - Support vector machine

-## Regession

-Regression is a form of machine learning used to understand the relationships between variables to predict a desired outcome.
-Regression predicts a numeric label or outcome based on variables, or features.
-For example, an automobile sales company might use the characteristics of a car (such as engine size, number of seats, mileage, and so on) to predict its likely selling price.
-In this case, the characteristics of the car are the features, and the selling price is the label.

-Regression is an example of a supervised machine learning technique in which you train a model using data that includes both the features and known values for the label, so that the model learns to fit the feature combinations to the label.
-Then, after training has been completed, you can use the trained model to predict labels for new items for which the label is unknown.

 ## Unstructured data

 - Is tweets, webpages, pictures, voice, we can turn unstructured data into a patterns, numbers using tensors